 Please note that courses listed are subject to change and may not be offered every term.

 *GERO 1016: Introduction to Gerontology I: Understanding Aging Today

 *GERO 1017: Introduction to Gerontology II: Caring For the Elderly in Canada

 *GERO 2016: Optimal Aging I

 *GERO 2017: Optimal Aging II

 GERO 2206: Men & Aging

-Public policies that impact Canada’s aging population are reviewed in this course.
-Students learn the historical context of major public health policies and how policies are made in Canada.
-Students learn about current public policies, programs, and services related to health, health determinants, and culturally diverse older adults.
-Students cannot attain credit for GERO 2207 and GERO 4207. (lec 3) cr 3
+This course explores public policies that impact on Canada’s aging population.
+Topics include the historical context of major public health policies, how policiesare made in Canada, current public policies, programs, and services related to health, health determinants, and culturally diverse older adults.
+PREREQ: 18 university credits (lec 3) cr 3.
+Students many not retain credit for both GERO 2207 and GERO 4206.

-GERO 2226: End-of-Life Care with Older Adults
+*GERO 2226: End-of-Life Care with Older Adults

 GERO 2246: Art Therapy & Aging